| What Big Online Retailers Don't Want You to KnowAre you operating a small or medium-sized online retail store? Have your

 audiences who may purchase more expensive products in smaller volumes,

-Similarly, the larger the company, the harder it is to give truly outstanding
+or who will be much more loyal buyers and repeat purchasers.
+"We can't deliver personalized service like you can" Similarly, the larger the company, the harder it is to give truly outstanding

 and personalized service.
 As a small online retailer, you can actually